OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 Don't Delete Information Related to the Cyber Bullying

-While you should not respond to the cyber bully online (or offline) you should also not delete their messages.
+While you should not respond to the bully online (or offline) you should also not delete their messages.
 That's right, do NOT delete their messages.

 Cyber bullies are especially cowardly and like to hide behind the anonymity that the internet gives them.
 Or does it?
 Messages sent on the internet are traceable.
 Make sure to keep all messages as the police will be able to use this information to track down the culprit.
 Do not delete any messages and save as much information you can about chats, IM's, text messages, blog posts, websites, etc.